-p - residual charge of HFC in equipment being disposed of expressed in percentage of full charge, %;

-$\eta{rec,d}$ - recovery efficiency at disposal, which is the ratio of recovered HFCs referred to HFCs contained in the system, %.
+- P residual charge of HFCs in equipment being disposed of expressed in percentage of full charge, %; - $\eta{rec,d}$ recovery efficiency at disposal, which is the ratio of recovered HFCs referred to HFCs contained in the system, %.

-HFC gases have been used in refrigerated vehicles since 1993, which is demonstrated by the German experience in the production of refrigerated vehicles.
-Most of refrigerated vehicles which are operated in Lithuania were manufactured in Western Europe (including Germany), therefore fluorinated gas emissions during equipment operation have also been assessed since 1993.
+HFCs have been used in refrigerated vehicles since 1993, which is demonstrated by the German experience in the production of refrigerated vehicles.
+Most of refrigerated vehicles which are operated in Lithuania were manufactured in Western Europe (including Germany), therefore HFCs emissions during equipment operation have also been assessed since 1993.

-Estimations of fluorinated gas emissions from refrigerated road vehicles are demonstrated in Figure 4-31 below.
+Estimations of HFCs emissions from refrigerated road vehicles are demonstrated in Figure 4-31 below.

 Figure 4-31.
-Fluorinated gas emissions from refrigerated road vehicles for 1993-2016
+HFCs emissions from refrigerated road vehicles

 Emissions from 2.F.1.d are calculated based on data on actual number of registered refrigerated road vehicles provided by state enterprise Regitra, which keeps the Register of vehicles of the Republic of Lithuania.
-The trend of registered refrigerated road vehicles is decreasing since 2015, therefore the emissions are also decreasing.